CarterSnich/picon/README.md

 - **Racing Game** — A top-down racing game where you dodge oncoming traffic.
 - **Battle City** *(WIP)* — A top-down tank game inspired by the NES title *Battle City*.
 - **Sliding Puzzle** — A classic 4×4 sliding tile puzzle.
+- **Pixel Blaster** — A sideways shoot-'em-up where you blast through an advancing wall of pixels before it crushes you.

 ### Tools